htcondor/htcondor/docs/cloud-computing/using-annex-first-time.rst

 '''''''''''''''''''''''

 In order to use AWS, *condor_annex* needs a pair of security tokens (like a user name and password).
-Like a user name, the “access key” is (more or less) public information; the corresponding “secret key” is like a password and must be kept a secret.
+Like a user name, the "access key" is (more or less) public information; the corresponding "secret key" is like a password and must be kept a secret.
 To help keep both halves secret, *condor_annex* (and HTCondor) are never told these keys directly; instead, you tell HTCondor which file to look in to find each